Dog Bite Injury Statistics

 Steps to Stabilize a Dog Bite.

-If you or a loved one was bitten by a dog, there are several steps you should take.
+If a dog bit you or a loved one, there are several steps you should take.
 Make sure to wash out the affected area and seek medical attention.
 Even house dogs are at risk of carrying diseases, including rabies.
 Document the injuries well and contact a skilled legal professional.
 To speak with an experienced and noteworthy dog bite attorney, contact us at (213) 596-9642.